RayTangCha/Cha/Readme.txt

 A:get the corresponding pictures, load them in the correct dirrectory and compile the .cpp file B:get the .exe file and run it
 Rules
-Press the "See rules" button on the mai page.
+Press the "See rules" button on the main page.

+The latest version allows you to buy the skin you wanted.